MicrosoftDocs/azure-docs/articles/storage/files/storage-files-smb-multichannel-performance.md

 ## Performance comparison

 There are two categories of read/write workload patterns - single-threaded and multi-threaded.
 Most workloads use multiple files, but there could be specific use cases where the workload works with a single file in a share.
 This section covers different use cases and the performance impact for each of them.
-In general, most workloads are multi-threaded and distribute workload over multiple files so they so should observe significant performance improvements with this feature.
+In general, most workloads are multi-threaded and distribute workload over multiple files so they should observe significant performance improvements with SMB Multichannel.

 - **Multi-threaded/multiple files**:
     Depending on the workload pattern, you should see significant performance improvement in read and write IOs over multiple channels.
 The performance gains vary from anywhere between 2x to 4x in terms of IOPS, throughput, and latency.
 For this category, SMB Multichannel should be enabled for the best performance.